Open data strategy

 Our open data strategy

-We're committed to publishing much of the information we hold as open data over the next five years*.
-In fact, we've already made a start: last year (2016) our Statistical First Releases and UK Performance Indicators were made open; this year, most of our Higher Education in the UK 2015/16 publication is following suit.
-Our Open Data Strategy 2017-2021 – informed by a public consultation in the summer 2016 – sets out our plans to publish more.
+We're committed to publishing much of the information we hold as open data by 2021*.
+In fact, we've already made a start: in 2016 our Statistical First Releases and UK Performance Indicators were made open; and in 2017, most of the Higher Education in the UK 2015/16 publication is following suit.
+Our Open Data Strategy 2017-2021 (this version updated in July 2017 and published here since October 2017) – informed by a public consultation in the summer 2016 – sets out our plans to publish more.

 If you're still unsure what open data actually means, check out the Open Data Institute's explanation.